 - M1.
-Each Transmission Owner, Generator Owner and Distribution Provider shall have a current documented Protection System Maintenance Program that addresses all component types of its Protection Systems, as required by Requirement R1.
+Each Transmission Owner, Generator Owner and Distribution Provider shall have a current or updated documented Protection System Maintenance Program that addresses all component types of its Protection Systems, as required by Requirement R1.
 For each Protection System component type, the documentation shall include the type of maintenance program applied (time-based, performance-based, or a combination of these maintenance methods), maintenance activities, maintenance intervals, and, for component types that use monitoring to extend the intervals, the appropriate monitoring attributes as specified in Requirement R1, Parts 1.1 through 1.4. - M2.
-Each Transmission Owner, Generator Owner, and Distribution Provider that uses a performance-based maintenance program shall have evidence that its current performance-based maintenance program is in accordance with Requirement R2, which may include but is not limited to equipment lists, dated maintenance records, and dated analysis records and results. - M3.
-Each Transmission Owner, Generator Owner, and Distribution Provider shall have evidence that it has implemented the Protection System Maintenance Program and initiated resolution of identified Maintenance Correctable Issues in accordance with Requirement R3, which may include but is not limited to dated maintenance records, dated maintenance summaries, dated check-off lists, dated inspection records, or dated work orders.
+Each Transmission Owner, Generator Owner, and Distribution Provider that uses a performance-based maintenance program shall have evidence that its current performancebased maintenance program is in accordance with Requirement R2, which may include but is not limited to equipment lists, dated maintenance records, and dated analysis records and results that its current performance based maintenance program is in accordance with Requirement R2. - M3.
+Each Transmission Owner, Generator Owner, and Distribution Provider shall have evidence which may include but not limited to dated maintenance records, dated maintenance summaries, dated check-off lists, dated inspection records, or dated work orders as evidence that it has implemented the accordance with Requirement R3-, which may include but is not limited to dated maintenance records, dated maintenance summaries, dated check-off lists, dated inspection records, or dated work orders.